beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/micai-prep.PNG)

-**October 4th, 2022:** About 3 weeks ago I was invited to give a webinar for IEEE Eingineering in Medicine and Biology Society (EMBS) - IEEE Day Tortch webinar series about our work on endoscopic stone recognition (ESR) with the Centre de Recherche en Automatique de Nancy (CRAM, FR ) and CHRU Nancy 😊 The idea of this series of webinars is to provide a window on the work done in the area of engineering in medicine in the benefit the society: the video con be found here: https://www.youtube.com/watch?v=Fmg2KTCxZSw
+**October 4th, 2022:** About 3 weeks ago I was invited to give a webinar for **IEEE Eingineering in Medicine and Biology Society (EMBS)** - IEEE Day Tortch webinar series about our work on **endoscopic stone recognition (ESR)** with the Centre de Recherche en Automatique de Nancy (CRAM, FR ) and CHRU Nancy 😊 The idea of this series of webinars is to provide a window on the work done in the area of engineering in medicine in the benefit the society: the video con be found here: https://www.youtube.com/watch?v=Fmg2KTCxZSw

 >> ![ ](/embs.PNG)

-**September 28th, 2022:** This year we started a joint course on computer vision for the Meanning and CV-Inside PhD students entitled: Computational Vision
-From 3D Computer Vision to Nerf and Beyond! in which I will teach image processing and "classical 3D computer vision" to deep learning based apporaches for depth perception and also more recent stuff such as NeRF
+**September 28th, 2022:** This year we started a joint course on computer vision for the Meanning and CV-Inside PhD students entitled: **Computational Vision: From 3D Computer Vision to Nerf and Beyond!** in which I will teach image processing and "classical 3D computer vision" to deep learning based apporaches for depth perception and also more recent stuff such as NeRF

 >> ![ ](/CV.PNG)

-**September 22nd, 2022:** Our PhD student Mansoor Ali attended two workshops at MICCAI 2022 (Singapore) [CaPTion (Cancer Prevention through early detecTion)](https://caption-workshop.github.io/), presenting Pedro Chavarrias' work and presented his own work at the Workshop [Augmented Environments for Computer Assisted Interventions (AE-CAI)](https://workshops.ap-lab.ca/aecai2022/).
-In MICCAI he also met with Dr. Sharib Ali (University of Leeds) who serves as co-advisor of his thesis
+**September 22nd, 2022:** Our PhD student **Mansoor Ali** attended two workshops at **MICCAI 2022** (Singapore) [CaPTion (Cancer Prevention through early detecTion)](https://caption-workshop.github.io/), presenting Pedro Chavarrias' work and presented his own work at the Workshop [Augmented Environments for Computer Assisted Interventions (AE-CAI)](https://workshops.ap-lab.ca/aecai2022/).
+In MICCAI he also met with **Dr. Sharib Ali (University of Leeds)** who serves as co-advisor of his thesis

 >> ![ ](/MANSOOR.PNG)

-**September 6th, 2022:** I attended the GRETSI conference (Groupe de Recherche et d'Etudes de Traitement du Signal et des Images) which took place in Nancy, France from Sept.
+**September 6th, 2022:** I attended the **GRETSI conference** (Groupe de Recherche et d'Etudes de Traitement du Signal et des Images) which took place in Nancy, France from Sept.
 6th to 9th.
-The idea was to take advantage of this opportunity and visit my colleague Christian Daul in CRAN (Centre de Recherche en Automatique de Nancy) with whom we collaborate in the RECONDITe project (Real timE Classification Of eNDoscopic kIdney sTonEs) and also in the PROTEUS project (3D endoscopic view enhancement using computer vision).
+The idea was to take advantage of this opportunity and visit my colleague Christian Daul in CRAN (Centre de Recherche en Automatique de Nancy) with whom we collaborate in the **RECONDITe project (Real timE Classification Of eNDoscopic kIdney sTonEs)** and also in the PROTEUS project (3D endoscopic view enhancement using computer vision).
 I also met some old colleagues from the PhD and some very interesting PhD students.

 >> ![ ](/nancy1.png)